yiisoft/validator/docs/guide/result.md

 However, when using  `Nested` rule with multiple attributes per rule set, special characters need to be escaped with backslash (`\`) in order for value paths to be correct and to be possible to reverse them back from string to individual items.
-See "Using keys containing separator / shortcut" section for more details.
+See [Using keys containing separator / shortcut] section for more details.

 This can be used as an alternative to using custom separator.